tiptenbrink/book/src/articles/hobby.md

 1. You want to automate the building of your application
 1. Your application needs access to a few secrets (like a private key) that you do not want to permanently store in your database
 1. You have access to a simple Linux server (we're going to assume its running a Debian-based sitro like Ubuntu)
-1. You want to run and test in a few different environments (like local development, staging and production)
+1. (Non-essential) You want to run and test in a few different environments (like local development, staging and production)
-1. You want to run it alongside at least one external service, like a PostgreSQL database
+1. (Non-essential) You want to run it alongside at least one external service, like a PostgreSQL database

 ## Optional assumptions